Fusionless Treatment for Scoliosis

 VBT surgery, also called fusionless surgery, is a better option for many children because it corrects the spinal curvature while maintaining the spine’s mobility.
 This allows the child’s spine to continue to grow and function properly.
 Fusion surgery, a highly-invasive scoliosis surgery, substantially limits the mobility of the spine and recovery time can be much longer.
 Only through fusionless surgery can your child’s

-Dr. Baynham is an expert in fusionless surgery and he explains why it is a major step forward in the treatment of scoliosis.
+Dr. Asghar is an expert in fusionless surgery and he explains why it is a major step forward in the treatment of scoliosis.